VedantPingale/Mentoring_System/README.md

     Admin
 ### Password
     Admin@123
-### Make Sure to change the admin password or add a new admin login using the admin panel or
+### Make Sure to change the admin password using the admin panel
+### To add a new admin open the command prompt and enter
   ```bash
   python manage.py createsuperuser